Cold Sores - Does Illness Trigger Them?

 Cause of Cold Sores:

 There are two types of the herpes virus.
-Type 1 is usually responsible for oral herpes (cold sores, fever blisters).
+HSV type 1 is usually responsible for oral herpes (cold sores, fever blisters).
 Type 2 is mostly responsible for genital herpes.
 This is not always true and it is possible for HSV type 2 to cause outbreaks around the mouth, and vice versa, however it is not too common.

 The virus is extremely contagious, and caution must be taken to avoid contracting it, or passing the virus on to another.
 You are the most contagious when there are visible sores.
 Simply kissing another person, or allowing your saliva to come in to contact with them, can, and most probably will, pass on the virus- and infect them.